aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-alb/README.md

 ## Project Structure

-The skeleton of the project is generated using the `cdk init sample-app --language typescript` command.
+The skeleton of the project is generated using the `cdk init app --language typescript` command.
 By default, your main `node` app sits in the `bin` folder and the cloud infrastructure is provisioned in the `lib` folder.

 In the `cdk.json` file, we define enviroment variables: For example: `PROJECT_NAME` and `CONTAINER_PORT` refer to the name of this project and the ports at which the Flask applications (`feapp` and `colorapp`) are exposed in the containers.
 These variables can be fetched within the application using a Construct's `node.tryGetContext` method.